sureshbabukannan/SparkifyBlog/ReadMe.md

 ![Weekly number of page navigation per Cancelled user vs Active user](/SparkifyBlog/navigation.png "Weekly number of page navigation per Cancelled user vs Active user")

 ## Feature Selection
-Based of the Exploratory Data Analsysis steps I above, I have decideded to further granualarise the time bucket to `per user per day` metrics of same set of metrics.
-This way the behaviour more prescisely over the 2 months period of the log dataset.
-Making a full use of `Time Seriese` dataset.
+Based of the **Exploratory Data Analsysis** steps above, I have decided to further granualarise the time bucket to `per user per day` basis, the same set of metrics.
+This way the user behaviour is more prescisely captured over the 2 months period of the log dataset, Making a full use of `Time Series` nature of the dataset.
 The same metricts explored by week in EDA is to be use by as features of machine learing model but now with the `varition of metrics is observed at each day interval`.

 The section of completed feature dataset is provide below.
-The will be 1 row per day per user with the machine learning `Lable` as `isCancelled` column and reset of numeric fields except `userId` and `day` are to be used in building `Feature Vector` as an input to machine learning alogrithm.
+There is 1 row per day per user with the `machine learning Classification` `Label` as `isCancelled` column and rest of the numeric fields except `userId` and `day` are to be used in building `Feature Vector` as an input to machine learning alogrithms.

+### The features used

 <div class="output_html rendered_html output_subarea output_execute_result">
 <style  type="text/css" >